Michaelmvh/virtual_tour_app/README.md

 <img src="images/readme%20images/mappage%20infowindow.png?raw=true" width="300">

-Tapping the pop-up will bring the user to the information page for that location.
-There they see an image, description, and details about the location.
+Tapping the pop-up will bring the user to the information page for the selected location.
+The information page displays an image, description, and details about the location.
 Buttons are also there for the future when 360° images are available.

 <img src="images/readme%20images/infopage.png?raw=true" width="300">